 S400 General Constraints

-S401 General Constraints

 The site is not to be used for any other purpose than the completion of the works detailed within.

 The access date for this site is to be confirmed at contract award after the contractor provides a detailed programme.